 The main issue here lies in how Trump has addressed both our allies and our foes.

-When faced with one of the largest protest movements in American history, the Black Lives Matter movement to bring an end to police brutality and state-sanctioned violence, the President failed.
+When faced with one of the largest protest movements in American history, the Black Lives Matter movement seeking to bring an end to police brutality and state-sanctioned violence, the President failed.
 Trump, instead of acknowledging America’s systemic racism, said that white people are just as harmed by law enforcement.
 And, in a debate watched by over 73 million people, he failed to condemn white supremacy.

 Being President of a nation at a time when people are speaking out against racial injustice, sidestepping questions about racism or spreading divisive rhetoric is not good leadership.
 You should address the issue, explicitly condemn white supremacy and hatred, and offer solutions.
 For years, Trump’s supporters have said that his strongest point is that he is not a politician and speaks his mind.